 I should have called you first but we had ants on our deck and some inside so we sprayed an ortho product.
 Well we killed some but its like they just stay off where we spray.
 Do we need something stronger?

-Most any insect can detect 99.9% of all insecticides and so after you spray, they will simply avoid where you treat.
-Since you can’t cover every square inch of your home and property, they will find untreated areas and move there.
-With some pests, like ants for example, this will lead to what we call “satellite nests” making the problem more complicated.
-The point is if you aren’t killing them in their nests, they will just keep coming back in new areas.
+The point is if you aren’t killing them in their nests, they will just keep coming back in new areas finding where you didn’t treat and continue to wreak havoc.
 Essentially you’ll be chasing them around.
 This happens because the ones you see represent less than 1% of the colony or nest and so when new workers and scouts are sent out, they’ll create new trails where you haven’t treated.
+Ants are very good at this because they will “communicate” with one another.
+They use communication along with scent trails to know where to go and where to avoid.

 So do you need something stronger?
 No!

 In summary, you’ll see us recommending these two products for many pests.
-Generally the Prothor for outside the Bithor for inside.
+Generally the Prothor for outside and the Bithor for inside.
 This dynamic duo can solve any pest problem.

 Leave a Reply